itel P17 Pro price in Pakistan & Specifications

+Huawei Nova 8 is powered by the Octa-core Kirin 820E processor.
+The...

-The itel P17 Pro is a budget friendly smartphone is now available for sale.
-It features a 5.5-inch HD+ IPS LCD display with a resolution of 480 x 960 Pixels.
+The itel P17 Pro, a low-cost smartphone, is now available for purchase.
+It has a 5.5-inch HD+ IPS LCD display with a 480 x 960 pixel resolution.

-The phone is equipped with a 4000mAh battery, which should provide enough power to last a full day on a single charge.
+The phone has a 4000mAh battery, which should give enough power to last the entire day on a single charge.

-It also comes with support for 4G LTE connectivity, Bluetooth 4.0, and Wi-Fi.

-The phone runs on Android 11 (Go edition) out of the box.

 The itel P17 Pro price in Pakistan is Rs.
 23,999/-